-- The liquidity accessed through securities-based lending can be used for a host of needs, ranging from asset purchases to wealth planning.
+- The liquidity accessed through securities-based lending can be used for a host of needs, ranging from asset purchases to wealth planning to tax payments.

 - As with all financial transactions, there are potential risks in borrowing against your portfolio, but they can be managed.